kmacrow/jquery.github.js/README.md

-# jquery.github.js
+# jquery.github.js 1.0.0

 This plugin is the easiest way to display your most recent GitHub contributions.
-Thanks to Bootstrap it is responsive from large displays all the way down to phones.
-In the future I may provided a hosted version on GitHub pages.
+Thanks to Bootstrap it's responsive from large displays down to phones.
+In the future I may provide a hosted version on GitHub pages.

 <img src="http://kmacrow.github.com/images/jquery-github-js-screen.png" />